 Secondly, I post my own highlight reel of photos.
 However, I do not spend hours setting up a photo, I don’t travel to a specific place to get a photo, and if we don’t get a halfway decent photo in the first few pictures we move on.
 I maintain a presence on Instagram for both my businesses, but ultimately I focus on the two blogs as I see this as a more realistic reflection of who I am and provides more useful information for my readers and followers.

 Personally, I feel much happier when working on my blog.
 I know people who visit (like you!) are here because they genuinely want to be, not because they are playing some Instagram follow/unfollow game.
-In fact, I’m such a strong advocate of making your blog the main focus of your online presence that I’ve included all my favorite blog tips in my Blogger Course.
+In fact, I’m such a strong advocate of making your blog the main focus of your online presence that I’ve included all my favorite blog tips in The Blog Elevation Program.
 If you are sick of Instagram metrics and enjoy the blogging side of things more, check it out and let me know what you think!

 Why This Could Be A Game Changer